MitsukiS16/IART24/README.md

 ## Project Description

-This is a Python application deesigend to given a description of libraries and books available, plan which books to scan from which library to maximize the total score of all scanned books, taking into account that each library needs to be signed up before it can ship books
+This is a Python application designed to given a description of libraries and books available, plan which books to scan from which library to maximize the total score of all scanned books, taking into account that each library needs to be signed up before it can ship books

 `Note: Your score is the sum of the scores of all books that are scanned within D days.
-Note that if the same book is shipped from multiple libraries (as books 2 and 3 are in the gure below), the solution will be accepted but the score for the book will be awarded only once.`
+Note that if the same book is shipped from multiple libraries, the solution will be accepted but the score for the book will be awarded only once.`

 ## Installation and Usage